sireum/antlrworks/readme.md

 * Upgraded to Antlr 3.5.2 and Java 8
 * Fixed various exception
 * Removal of OS X-specific and ant artifacts
-* Removal of feedback submission and update checking
+* Removal of update checking and submission of feedback, statistics, and registration

 To build: